-[ ] One-time grants, awards or bonuses

-0 Licensed child care centers
+One-time grants, awards or bonuses Licensed child care centers

-0 Licensed family child care homes

-On-going or periodic quality stipends

-0 Licensed child care centers

 - o Licensed family child care homes

-- [ ]Higher CCDF subsidy rates (including tiered rating)
+- []On-going or periodic quality stipends

 - o Licensed child care centers

+- o Licensed family child care homes[] Higher CCDF subsidy rates (including tiered rating)

+- o Licensed child care centers

 - o Licensed family child care homes

-[ ]Ongoing technical assistance to facilitate participation in QRIS or improve quality of programs already participating in QRIS (or some other technical assistance tied to QRIS) [x]Other.
-Describe The State does not have a QRIS system.
+[]Ongoing technical assistance to facilitate participation in QRIS or improve quality of programs already participating in QRIS (or some other technical assistance tied to QRIS) [x]Other.
+Describe Hawaii does not have a QRIS system.
 National accreditation is voluntary to be sought by the child care facility or home.
-The State gives higher subsidy rates for centers and homes accredited by the National Association Education for Young Children (NAEYC), the National Early Childhood Program Accreditation (NECPA) and the National Association for Family Child Care (NAFCC) quality standards.
+The States gives higher subsidy rates for centers and home accredited by the National Association for the Education of Young Children (NAEYC), the National Early Childhood Program Accreditation (NECPA) and the National Association for Family Child Care (NAFCC) quality standards.